open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 * A rejection threshold is calculated, expressing as an integer how many out of 2**56 trace IDs should be sampled.
-* The threshold is encoded as a "T-value", expressing the threshold using 5 hexadecimal digits of precision.
+* The threshold is encoded as a "T-value", expressing the threshold using up to 5 hexadecimal digits of precision.
 * Sampler decisions are made by comparing the Trace ID randomness against the rejection threshold.
 * When Sampled, T-value is included in the [OpenTelemetry TraceState